Professor Nir Eynon

 Biography

-Nir Eynon is a NHMRC Investigator Fellow (2021-2025), a former NHMRC Career Development Fellow (2018-2021), and ARC DECRA Fellow (2014-2016), and he is a group leader based at the Australian Regenerative Medicine Institute, Monash University.
-Nir earned his PhD degree in 2010 in a joint programme between the Wingate Institute, Israel, and the University of Porto, Portugal.
+Professor Nir Eynon is a NHMRC Investigator Fellow (2021-2025), a former NHMRC Career Development Fellow (2018-2021), and ARC DECRA Fellow (2014-2016), and he is a group leader based at the Australian Regenerative Medicine Institute (ARMI), an institute of excellence in regenerative medicine at Monash University.
+Professor Eynon earned his PhD degree in 2010 in a joint programme between the Wingate Institute, Israel, and the University of Porto, Portugal.
 He focussed on identifying genomic markers for muscle performance.

 Click here for a full list of publications on ORCID